GorazdKikelj/pycentral-log/README.md

 2. Clone github to destination folder or download zip file and unpack it in destination folder.

 Setup:

+Template JSON files are available in templates directory.
+Copy JSON templates into working directory where run.py resides and update values.

 1. Create [Aruba Central JSON Token](https://www.arubanetworks.com/techdocs/central/2.5.7/content/nms/api/apigw-bootstrap.htm) and save it.
 Default filename is central.json